rmsk2/moreorless/readme.md

 this is the case the search string is replaced by the replace string.
 The replace operation is not performed if the result of the operation would lead to a line which is longer than 80 characters or if a search string has not been set
+- Pressing `Foenix+Tab` indents all lines one level (i.e. two characters) which are between the last mark and the line where `Foenix+Tab` was pressed
+- Pressing `Alt+Tab` removes one level of indentation (i.e. two characters) from all lines which are between the last mark and the line where `Alt+Tab` was pressed
 - Pressing `F2` lets you change the colour scheme by cycling through five alternatives
 - When any other key is pressed the corresponding character is inserted at the current cursor position